Vortical interactions in turbulent thermoacoustic systems: Complex network description of vortical interactions and community detection

 and the sum of all the scalar weights belonging to nodes of each community

 is concentrated at the community centroid, reducing the community to a single node at the respective community centroid.
-Here, $\boldsymbol{r}_{i}$ denote the position vector of each node $i$. $\Gamma_{k}$ is the node attribute of each node in the community-based reduced network, where $k$ refers to the $k^{\text{th}}$ community present in the original network.
+Here, $\boldsymbol{r}_{i}$ denotes the position vector of each node $i$ and $\Gamma_{k}$ is the node attribute of each node in the community-based reduced network, where $k$ refers to the $k^{\text{th}}$ community present in the original network.
 By employing this framework for the vortical network, we use the weight and position vector of each community centroid to reconfigure the vortical network and reduce the dimensions of the system.
+It is important to note that the sample network depicted in figure \ref{fig_2} is a directed network, as evident from the asymmetry of its reduced adjacency matrix shown in figure \ref{fig_2}(e).
+This figure is included solely to illustrate the concepts of inter-community and intra-community links and does not represent any of the directed networks analyzed in the present manuscript.